jordan-loeser/pixiedust/pixiedust-applets/spotify/README.md

-# nyctrainsign
+# spotify

-Displays the next two trains arriving at a given MTA station in a given direction.
+Displays the currently playing track on Spotify.

 ## Preview